I don’t like paying taxes

 The added value of the issuer

 So let’s look at the issuer’s objectives.
 As the provider of the subsidy management and clearance system, an issuer is compensated in principle on a per transaction or per voucher basis.
-As a rational actor, his optimization is an optimization in which the system runs for the lowest possible cost.
+As a rational actor, his optimization is an optimization in which the system runs at the lowest possible cost.
 At the same time, he is being held accountable by the three other actors, each pulling in their direction with contrary objectives, to make the system work in the best possible manner.
 In other words, for the issuer the optimal point is an optimization aimed at both effectiveness and efficiency.
 In addition, as the issuer has no other agenda than to make the system work (because if it works there are few incidents and hence the additional costs are lowest), he is the sole party that, supported by good business intelligence systems, could provide objective insights on the overall effectiveness of the subsidies.
 As such, an issuer can provide the necessary accountability.

 As to oversight on the issuer, I’ve mentioned it exists on multiple levels: